zoom-c/docs/trezor-user/user/settingup.rst

 Setting up your TREZOR device
 ========

-The TREZOR works with almost any computer that has a USB port an internet connection.
-To install the TREZOR drivers go to mytrezor.com_ you should see a page with a Download link.
+The TREZOR works with almost any computer that has a USB port and an internet connection.
+To install the TREZOR drivers go to |myTrezor|.
+You should see a page with a Download link.
 Download the TREZOR software and follow the instructions on the screen.

-Once you've got the TREZOR driver installed go to mytrezor.com_ again.
+Once you've got the TREZOR driver installed go to |myTrezor| again.
 This time you should see a web page welcoming you and asking for a device label:

 .. image:: images/welcometosetup.png